 Homeschool moms are notorious for giving educational resources to their children on birthdays and for Christmas.
 I’ve bought a few such items myself (with mixed responses from my sons depending upon what type of item I purchased.)
-I thought perhaps I could share with you a few of the gifts I’ve given over the years that my sons thoroughly enjoyed….
+I thought perhaps I could share with you a few of the gifts I’ve given over the years that my sons have thoroughly enjoyed….
 Continue reading 5 Gift Ideas for Homeschool Families

 “Father…” I choked on the word as Roger and I sang a worship chorus with a small congregation in Kauai.
 I was a new believer at the time, and I still associated the word with my personal experience.

 I love my father, and the Lord brought peace and great healing to our relationship before Dad passed into eternity.
 But for a very long time our relationship was a source of deep hurt.

 DISTORTING THE GIFT

 Although God gave us the gift of family, when fathers’ hearts are not turned toward their children, that gift becomes distorted.
 Such families suffer a loss that is difficult to overcome.
 For some, it is devastating.

 One of the greatest gifts of homeschooling is the freedom to customize your child’s education.

 (This is part 6 in our series.
 If you missed our first post, you can find it here.)

 Without formal testing, it is unreasonable to expect a teacher who is responsible for a large classroom of students to know with certainty whether those students are comprehending the material presented.
 But in the intimacy of the homeschool environment, there are a variety of ways to make this assessment.Continue reading MAKING THE MOST OF HIGH SCHOOL WITH COLLEGEPLUS — PART 6